Schizophrenia

 At a glance

-- People with schizophrenia experience phases of acute psychosis, in which they perceive reality differently.
+- People with schizophrenia experience recurrent psychoses.
+These are phases during which their perception of reality changes.

-- They may have delusions, hear voices or think they are being followed or influenced by other people.
+- They may have delusions, hear voices or think they are being followed or influenced by other people, for example.

 - The exact causes of schizophrenia are unknown.